DoTheEvo/ansible-arch/README.md

 ### playbook_docker.yml

-* install docker, docker-compose and ctop
+* install docker, docker-compose, ctop
 * enable and start docker service
 * add the current user to the docker group to avoid need for sudo

 ### Local deployment